 Sokolich and Macri have been friends for nearly two decades.

-Sokolich said in December that Macri “is like a brother and a best friend to me.”
+Sokolich that Macri “is like a brother and a best friend to me.”

 "Unfortunately my professional relationship has been terminated as of April 15," Sokolich told Patch Sunday.
 "However I remain supportive of a friend and former business colleague, as I remain supportive for all friends."

-Macri plans the annual Christmas tree lighting in Fort Lee, which was his brainchild, and the firm pays for part of the event.
+Macri lighting in Fort Lee, which was his brainchild, and the firm pays for part of the event.

 Martin, 43, and Saleh, 34, made bulk purchases of marijuana in the "Emerald Triangle" of Northern California during bi-monthly trips, Bergen County Prosecutor John Molinelli said in a release.